metamath/metamath-exe/doc/BUILD.md

 ### autoscan

 The first step is to identify all constructs subject to portability issues.
-_autoscan_ provides you with a suggestion and generates a __configure.scan__.
+_autoscan_ provides you with a suggestion in a __configure.scan__ file.
-This file is meant to be renamed to __autoconf.ac__, possibly extended with
+This file is meant to be renamed to __autoconf.ac__, possibly extended with extra commands.
+In Metamath commands for strengthening compiler flags are added.

+### autoconf.ac

+This file contains mostly instructions for creating a _configure_ script along with its input file _config.h.in_.
+Some instructions aim at replacing system dependent variables in _Makefile.am_.
+The language used for this is called __M4__ along with a couple of built-in commands of __autoconf__.
+This language is designed to provide cross-platform descriptions of features of the OS.

+### autoconf

-This selection is encoded in an OS independent manner in a file called __configure.ac__.
-A Unix program called __autoconf__, or its sibling __autoreconf__, is capable of generating a _configure_ shell script from this selection.
-The resulting _configure_ script is portable.
-So once generated and available, the use of _auto(re)conf_ is dispensable for Metamath users.
+This Unix program called __autoconf__, or its sibling __autoreconf__, is capable of generating a _configure_ shell script from the input _autoconf.ac_.

 ... to be continued